Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Abstract

 \section{Abstract}

-Let $\Gamma$ be a Coxeter diagram and let $J \subseteq \Gamma$.
+Let $(W,S)$ be a Coxeter system and let $J \subseteq S$.
 Motivated by 3-fold flops, Iyama and Wemyss study the hyperplane arrangement in the Tits cone intersection of $J$, which is a $J$-relative generalisation of the classical Coxeter arrangement.
-For $\Gamma$ of finite-type, we show that its complexified hyperplane complement is a $K(\pi,1)$ space for the normaliser (quotient) of the standard parabolic subgroup of the Artin--Tits group attached to $J$.
-For general $\Gamma$ we show that Brink--Howlett's groupoid, which describes normalisers of parabolic subgroups of Coxeter groups, has its universal cover described by the wall-and-chamber structure of the Tits cone intersection.
+For $\Gamma$ of spherical type, we show that the complexified complement of this $J$-relative hyperplane arrangement is a $K(\pi,1)$ space for the normaliser (quotient) of the standard parabolic subgroup attached to $J$ in the Artin--Tits group.
+For general $\Gamma$ we show that the Brink--Howlett groupoid, which describes normalisers of parabolic subgroups of the Coxeter groups, has its universal cover described by the wall-and-chamber structure of the Tits cone intersection.
 We use this to show that wall crossing sequences satisfy an ``atomic Matsumoto relation'', generalising a theorem of Ko and answering questions raised by Iyama and Wemyss.